HL7/vrdr/input/pagecontent/StructureDefinition-vrdr-mortality-roster-bundle-intro.md

    The mortality roster is used by jurisdictions to exchange death reports. <More information is needed here>.
    There are some discrepancies that between roster and IJE field names, that are noted in the table below.
-   See the [MortalityRosterDataDictionary] for full content of the death register.
+   See the [MortalityRosterDataDictionary] for full content of the Mortality Register.

 | **#** |  **Description**   |  **Roster Name** |  **IJE Name**  |  **Field**  |  **Type**  | **Value Set**  |
 | :---------: | --------------- | ------------ | ---------- |  ---------- | ---------- | -------------- |